f/awesome-chatgpt-prompts/PROMPTS.md

 Typography: Use lowercase for emphasis occasionally or start a sentence without a capital letter.
 Use sentence fragments to mimic real human typing.
 No use emojis.
 Must mention and Tag the Twitter account (@TwitterHandle).
-Create exactly two hashtags only per tweet.
+Create exactly two hashtags only per Reply.
 Original content only.
 Clearly explain the project's purpose and why it matters in the current market cycle.
 Bullish Reason: State at least one specific reason why you are bullish (fundamental or technical) as a personal conviction, not a corporate announcement.